joesan/joesan-me/content/post/scala/scala-pom-to-sbt.md

 ```

 For now ignore the two parameters, ```"$0" "$@"``` as they are there if you need to pass parameters from outside.
 So there you
 have it.
 Instant conversion of pom.xml to build.sbt.
+If you need to pass in additional parameters, use these placeholders to
+inject them into the Scala code.